ahwayakchih/nobbic/README.markdown

 ## TODO

+- fix backup: export all env variables, so things like PORT are not lost
 - when url in config does not contain port number, redirect after login is broken
 - stop replacing app.js and src/cli/index.js, run config generator instead before calling nodebb in entrypoint.sh. we're not running in changing environment (old OpenShift v2) any more, environment variables in containers are